LefterisKyriazanos/ML-Greek_Parliament_Proceedings/README.md

 I also **visualize** the above metrics using the libraries **seaborn** and **matplotlib**.

-In Part 1 i also proceed to clean and transform the dataset to be ready for the next step (classsification).
+In Part 1 I also proceed to clean and transform the dataset to be ready for the next step (classsification).
-More specifically i:
+More specifically I:

     - Delete rows that have NaN values
     - Delete entries from political parties that are underrepresented in the dataset (less that 1000 speeches)